 Week 6: Writing Headlines

 Week 7: Writing for the Web

-Expect to spend two to three hours per week on your course – you do get out what you put in!
-You can log in anytime day or night.
-Some courses, however, might include exercises and assignments with deadlines.
-Materials will be available for two weeks after the course ends, after which time you will no longer be able to access the course.
+Materials will be available for three weeks after the course ends, after which time you will no longer be able to access the course.